 Murmuration has attracted funds from undisclosed donors and Program Sponsor Ability Links and is an Associate Company of Ausdance NSW.

 Murmuration is a registered company trading as Murmuration Arts and Entertainment Pty LTD ACN 620 000 017

-Image credit: [left to right] Sarah-Vyne Vassallo (Artistic Director) and Dan Daw (Associate Director) at the ‘Days Like These’ exhibition at TACC 2017.
+Image credit: [left to right] Sarah-Vyne Vassallo (Artistic Director) and Dan Daw (Associate Director) at the ‘Days Like These’ pre-show sensory installation, showcasing 9 Limited Edition images from Rose-Lynn Fisher’s ‘Typography of Tears’ collection, presented at The Arts Centre Cootamundra 2017.
 Photo by Gisella Vollmer.